Who we are

 In 2014, we began as a Sunday evening fellowship of 8-10 people that joined together in Bible study and Evening Prayer in the Stewart's home.
 When Fr.
 Bryan was ordained to the priesthood in 2015, we began meeting once a month for an evening Eucharist service at McMurry University's Carleton Chapel.
 Soon that increased to twice a month, and in Lent of 2017 we started weekly services, still in the evening.
 In the fall of 2017, we were officially recognized as a "mission-station" (church plant) by the Diocese of Fort Worth (ACNA).
 That same fall, we also moved our services to Sunday mornings.

-In the spring of 2021, we moved to a new location and now worship in the Historic Chapel at Buffalo Gap.
-At present we are a congregation of roughly 35 souls, with an average Sunday attendance of around 20.
+In the spring of 2021, we moved to a new location and now worship in the Historic Chapel at Buffalo Gap, where we worshiped for roughly 20 months.
+In December of 2022, we found a new home at our current location on Willis St. near Redbud Park.
+This allows us to be more active in serving the Abilene community, including residents at the nearby Wisteria Nursing Place.
+At present we are a congregation of roughly 45 souls, with an average Sunday attendance of around 30.

-Our congregation has a diversity of ages: college students, singles, married with young children, families with older children, and empty-nesters.
+Our congregation has a diversity of ages and ethnicities: college students, singles, married with young children, families with older children, and empty-nesters.
 Some come from an Anglican/Episcopal background; others do not, but our common goal is to grow in faith and fellowship as we worship Christ in the Anglican Way.